kverhun/GCalendarTasksSync/README.md

 Functionality:
 --------------

-  - Creating items to track time to using desktop client
+  - Creating items for time tracking using desktop client
   - Collection data from Google Calendar - how much time spent for each item

 Basic workflow: